Sam Dalby: Leeds United

-On 23 January 2018, Dalby was signed by EFL Championship side Leeds United for an undisclosed fee on a two-and-a-half year contract.
-On 19 March, Dalby impressed for Leeds Under 23's in a victory against Ipswich, with it being described as a 'coming of age performance', after scoring his 4th goal in 6 games for the Leeds United Under 23's squad.
+On 23 January 2018, Dalby was signed by EFL Championship side Leeds United for an undisclosed fee on a two-and-a-half-year contract.
+On 19 March, Dalby impressed for Leeds United Under-23s in a victory against Ipswich, with it being described as a 'coming of age performance', after scoring his 4th goal in 6 games for the squad.

-On 3 March 2018, Dalby was named in Leeds' first team for their travelling squad for Leeds EFL Championship game against Fulham at Craven Cottage, however he was not named amongst the substitutes.
-On 8 May, he was named in Leeds' first team squad by Head Coach Paul Heckingbottom for their post season friendlies tour to Myanmar.
+On 3 March 2018, Dalby was named in Leeds' first team for their travelling squad for the EFL Championship game against Fulham at Craven Cottage, however he was not named amongst the substitutes.
+On 8 May, he was named in Leeds' first team squad by head coach Paul Heckingbottom for their post season friendlies tour to Myanmar.

 Dalby scored his first goal for Leeds' first team when he scored for Leeds under new head coach Marcelo Bielsa in their pre-season friendly 1–1 draw against York City on 20 July 2018.
 On 26 July 2018, Dalby was given the number 41 shirt for the upcoming 2018–19 season for Leeds.

 On 31 January 2019, Dalby joined League Two side Morecambe on loan until the end of the season.
 He made his debut on 9 February in a 3–2 defeat against Bury and in total made 2 substitute appearances.

 Watford

 On 12 July 2019, Dalby joined Premier League club Watford for an undisclosed fee, signing a two-year deal with an additional one-year option.
-He will be part of their development squad during the 2019–20 season.
-On 28 July 2019, Dalby scored a hat-trick whilst playing for Watford U23's against a RB Leipzig U19 side in a friendly match.
+He was part of their development squad during the 2019–20 season.
+On 28 July 2019, Dalby scored a hat-trick whilst playing for Watford U23s against a RB Leipzig U19 side in a friendly match.
 He was also selected in the matchday squad for Watford's EFL Cup fourth round defeat to Everton on 29 October 2019, but ultimately remained an unused substitute.

 On 19 February 2021, Dalby joined National League side Stockport County on loan for one month.

 On 22 March 2021, Dalby returned to the National League to join Woking on loan for the remainder of the campaign.

 On 18 May 2021, it was announced that Dalby would leave Watford upon the expiry of his contract in June.